gicappa/searchmetrics-interview/README.md

 ![Ports and adapter](https://github.com/gicappa/searchmetrics-interview/blob/main/docs/images/ports-and-adapters-architecture.svg?raw=true)

 ### Continuous Integration
-I've set up a simple SDLC using the github action as CI server.
+I've set up a simple SDLC using the Github action as CI server.

 # Gap from Production
 In production there are many aspects to be taken into account:

-- Deployment: setting un a complete SDLC for the software is a must better with a continuous Deployment / Delivery system.
+- Deployment: setting un a complete SDLC for the software is a must better with a Continuous Deployment / Delivery system.
 It's not just a matter of tools but also of culture.
-- Logging and monitoring: when a software is operational it is needed to check what is happening when it is not working properly.
+- Logging and monitoring: when software products are operational, it is needed to check what is happening when it is not working properly.
-- Documentation: without a proper documentation a product is hardly operable, usable, saleable.
+- Documentation: without proper documentation, a product is hardly operable, usable, saleable.
 The documentation should be buildable from the CI and versioned

 From the code POV it is missing:
 - Front end: I would have done it using react / nextjs infrastructure
 - Backend Code: I would generalize the BTC-USD rate to a more generic Rate model that could host any kind of exchange.
 I tend to avoid generalization to avoid anticipating abstraction I may not need.
 Often I implement few concrete cases before introducing a generalization.
-- RESTful APIs: they need to be improved to be production ready (versioning, anti throttling, auth/auth, ...).
+- RESTful APIs: they need to be improved to be production-ready (versioning, anti throttling, auth/auth, ...).
-- Persistence: obviously an in memory store is not an option for production.
+- Persistence: obviously an in-memory store is not an option for production.
 The selection of the database really depends on the functional and non-functional requirements.
-I'm a big fan of PostgreSQL (SQL) and I would choose mongodb (NOSQL) since they both are quite general purpose.
+I'm a big fan of PostgreSQL (SQL) and I would choose MongoDB (NoSQL) since they both are general purpose products.
-- Caching: for a high traffic website a caching system is needed to avoid hitting the database as a bottleneck and here there are plenty of options: once for all redis that could operate also as a database.
+- Caching: for a high traffic website a caching system is needed to avoid hitting the database as a bottleneck and here there are plenty of options (i.e. Redis that could operate also as a database).
-- Scaling: we should separate the API component in a tiny microservice architecture to scale out horizontally the apis without replicating the fetch of the btc data.
+- Scaling: we should separate the API component in a tiny microservice architecture to scale out horizontally the APIs without replicating the fetch of the BTC data.

 ![Microservices](https://github.com/gicappa/searchmetrics-interview/blob/main/docs/images/c4-microservices.png?raw=true)